Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From barcode entropy to topological entropy

 Here, $\pi^*ds$ is the pull-back measure or the pull-back density, but not the pull-back differential form.
 The last inequality is a consequence of the fact that $D\pi_x\colon T_xE\to T_{\pi(x)}B$, $x\in E$, is an orthogonal projection along the fiber, and hence, when restricted to $T_x\Sigma$, it can only decrease the $\dim B$-dimensional volume.
 As a consequence, for an arbitrary metric on $E$ and an arbitrary smooth measure $ds$ on $B$, we have

 Next, let us equip $E$ with a metric such that the restriction of $D\Psi$ to the normals to the fibers of $\Psi$ (i.e., the inverse images $\Psi^{-1}(y)$, $y\in M$) is an isometry.
-Then, by the Fubini theorem,
+Then, by Fubini's theorem or, more specifically, the coarea formula (see \cite[Sect.\ 13.4.3]{BZ88}), we have

 where in the first equality $dy|_{L'}$ stands for the induced volume form on $L'$.
 Thus